 What I’ve done: Got an idea, learnt from an author at a book-publishing talk.
 Not much else.

 19. Get a travel / travel-related article published in a national magazine or newspaper.

 What I’ve done: Hmmmm, this one’s not a priority at the moment – one to revisit in the future.

 20. Develop sources of active or passive income

-What I’ve done: Errr, compiled a reader offer page and included affiliate links (where I get a small commission) in some of my posts.
+What I’ve done: Errr, included affiliate links (where I get a small commission) in some of my posts.
 If you want to use them, that would be awesome!
 I have a few other irons in the fire too – linked to #17 and my business.

 The one from Bologna

 21. Have the courage to follow and act on my gut feel earlier and not succumb to some British “being polite and nice” thing I seem to do, even when there’s no need.
 This doesn’t mean be rude to people, rather that I don’t have to extend the hand of friendship to people whose actions deserve only civility.

 What I’ve done: Put it into practice in Bologna (and since)

 The one about getting up early (I am NOT a morning person)